 When TRFP concludes that a collaboration with the Flick Ranch Project will serve to accomplish their own mission along with doing a good service to this community we will need to be ready to move forward with our own mission.
 We're counting on the support of the many groups and individuals who have worked, lived, worshipped and attended school in the Flick Ranch Mansion along with everyone else in the community.
 We'll need to be ready with the financial means to transform the Flick Mansion into a viable nonprofit business.
 Please contact us to discuss ways we may join together to save this special building.

 In the meantime, The Flick Ranch Project is dedicated to preserving this building by raising community awareness, raising funds, and making plans for acquisition.
 We've developed relationships with individuals and organizations with interest in partnering with us.
 We've submitted a business plan to the Truckee River Flood Management Authority to preserve and repurpose the Flick Mansion as a public heritage center.
-They're currently looking into the legality of granting us access to and possible use of the building for tours to prospective partners, donors and for possible use by our nonprofit to hold fundraising events.
+We acquired property insurance to hold events and maintain the property at the expensive of our nonprofit.
+However the Flood Project has thus far rejected our proposals.

 According to the TRFP this terracing project requires the building to be removed.
 The TRFP and its governing board the Truckee River Flood Management Authority (TRFMA) were beginning to discuss plans to demolish the building as of August 2013.